-I have been looking at beds for the past 2-3 years and I have done a LOT of research about sustainable mattresses.
+I looked at beds for 2-3 years and did a LOT of research about sustainable mattresses.

 But before I talk about purchasing, I want to talk about recycling...